Episode 80 – The Fastest Way To Destroy A Team

 Let’s go through them in more detail!

 Stick in a poor leader and you’ll destroy a team quickly.
-Poor leadership leads to a broken team because the following:
+Poor leadership leads to a broken team because of the following:

 - No belief in the vision